Spirits can be playful and move things where they like them.

 Tombstone, AZ 85638

-Cafe Margarita is located on the northwest intersection of 5th and Toughnut Streets; right across from the OK Corral.
+Cafe Margarita is located on the northwest corner of the intersection of 5th and Toughnut Streets; right across from the OK Corral.

 - cafe-margarita.com * sgha.net